jcrist1/stately-streams/thoughts.md

 # Current shortcomings
+* code is a bit of a hot mess with little to no documentation
 * tests of all graph construction functions
 * we don't exclude putting multiple clones of a single lock, which can trigger deadlock
   * A potential solution is to make adding state outside of a mutex safe, and adding state in a mutex unsafe